arvodia/arvodia-cli/README.md

 Note:
   The script will stop when the first bad option is found.

-##Configuration
+## Configuration
-to customize the title of the console introduction, modify the constant `ARVODIA_CLI_TITLE` in the src/Arvodia/Autoloader.php file
+To customize the title of the console introduction, modify the constant `ARVODIA_CLI_TITLE` in the src/Arvodia/Autoloader.php file

 ## Git clone
 ```